-While the logistics supply chain from Indonesia to Singapore can vary depending on your requirements, shipping via air freight usually follows these steps:
+While the logistics supply chain from Indonesia to Singapore can vary depending on your requirements, shipping internationally via air freight usually follows these steps:

 This guide will cover how these steps apply to an air freight shipment being shipped from an address in Jakarta to Singapore.

 The first mile stage in international shipping sees the shipment leaving the origin address to your logistics service provider’s warehouse, be it a distribution centre or transportation hub.
 The origin address is where your inventory is initially stored, such as your office, warehouse, or your supplier’s address.
 Depending on your arrangement with your logistics service provider, your shipment will be picked up by your shipping partner or dropped off at your partner’s designated location.

 Packaging and labelling are paramount before your order even leaves your doors.
 Packages may sometimes go through bumpy rides like turbulence.
 Having extra padding for fragile items, like bubble wrap and packing peanuts, is recommended to prevent your products from bouncing around or getting deformed during shipping.
 To learn more about the best practices in packaging your goods, we’ve covered this topic in our packaging guide.